Oleg Sadikov

 Cost efficiency

-Look at Google, which has a wide network of independent contractors, including QA specialists.
+Look at Google, which works with a wide network of contractors – often partnering with an independent software testing company to gain flexibility and cost efficiency without building huge internal QA departments.
 Large companies often avoid recruiting and training spending.
 As well as costs related to testing infrastructure and tools.
-Independent firms often partner with relevant tool companies and have greater efficiency due to their economies of scale.
+Independent testing companies often partner with relevant tool companies and have greater efficiency due to their economies of scale.

 Industry researches show that companies prefer to outsource QA activities due to efficiency and cost reduction.
 In this light, specialized QA talents help your company save more, focus on strategy initiatives, and improve your main strengths.